AOT-Technologies/forms-flow-ai/forms-flow-bpm/README.md

 ## Prerequisites

 The system is deployed and run using [docker-compose](https://docker.com) and [Docker](https://docker.com).
 These need to be available.
-* There needs to be a [Keycloak](https://www.keycloak.org/) server available and you need admin privileges (to create realms, users etc. in Keycloak).
+There needs to be a [Keycloak](https://www.keycloak.org/) server available and you need admin privileges (to create realms, users etc. in Keycloak).

 ## Project Setup

 ## Keycloak Configuration

 1. Login to keycloak
-2. Select your realm --> Go to clients tab --> create a new service account enabled client
+2. Select your realm --> Go to clients tab --> Create a new service account enabled client
 3. Configure the client for protocol "openid-connect", and configure the following listed roles under "Service Client Roles":
     * query-groups
     * query-users